Computing finite index congruences of finitely presented semigroups and monoids: Introduction

-The second author of the present paper wrote to the authors of \cite{Araujo2022aa} soon after it appeared to highlight the issues above, but no corrected version has appeared in the intervening 12 months.

-The present paper is organised as follows: in \cref{section-prelims} we present some preliminaries required in the rest of the paper; in \cref{section-word-graphs} we state and prove some results related to actions, word graphs, and congruences; in \cref{section-low-index} we state the low-index congruence algorithm and prove that it is correct; in \cref{section-joins-meets} we show how to compute the joins and meets of congruences represented by word graphs; in \cref{section-algo-2} we describe the algorithm based on~\cite{East2019aa} for computing relative Green's relations.
-Finally in \cref{appendix-benchmarks} we provide some benchmarks comparing the performance of the implementations in different versions of \libsemigroups, \Semigroups, and \CREAM.
+The present paper is organised as follows: in \cref{section-prelims} we present some preliminaries required in the rest of the paper; in \cref{section-word-graphs} we state and prove some results related to actions, word graphs, and congruences; in \cref{section-low-index} we state the low-index congruence algorithm and prove that it is correct; in \cref{section-applications-of-low-index-algo} we give numerous applications of the low-index congruences algorithm; in \cref{section-joins-meets} we show how to compute the joins and meets of congruences represented by word graphs; in \cref{section-algo-2} we describe the algorithm based on~\cite{East2019aa} for computing relative Green's relations.
+In \cref{appendix-benchmarks}, we provide some benchmarks that compare the performance of the implementations in \libsemigroups, \Semigroups, and \CREAM.
+Finally in \cref{appendix-numbers} we present some tables containing statistics about the lattices of congruences of some well-known families of monoids.